QuanjianSong/QuanjianSong.github.io/_pages/about.md

 News
 ======
+- 2024.06, I am honored to have been awarded the Outstanding Graduates.
+- 2023.08, I won the first prize in the National College Student Service Outsourcing Competition.
+- 2021.11, I won the first prize in the National Undergraduate Mathematical Modeling Competition.

 Publications
 ======
+- None

 Honors & Awards
 ======
-- First Prize in 2021 National Undergraduate Mathematical Modeling Contest.
+- First Prize in National Undergraduate Mathematical Modeling Contest, 2021.
-- First Prize in 2023 National College Student Service Outsourcing Competition.
+- First Prize in 2023 National College Student Service Outsourcing Competition, 2023.
-- 2024 Outstanding graduates in Zhejiang University of Technology.
+- Outstanding graduates in Zhejiang University of Technology, 2024.